Trust and process

 Feeds are research inputs

-RSS feeds, company blogs, review hubs and public source pages are used to discover relevant leads.
+Company updates, public source pages, review hubs and established publications can surface relevant leads.
 They are not treated as copy to republish.

 3. Approve